 Try going to sleep a little earlier and waking a little earlier.
 That extra 15 – 20 minutes can make a big difference to your stress levels the next day by giving you the chance to slow down and take your time.
 This alone may help avoid the type of situations which used to lead to rushing around and subconsciously swallowing air.

-Mouth breathing, which is more likely during sleep, can be particularly dangerous for those already ill.
-Researchers have found that the early hours of the morning have a significantly higher mortality rate for suffers of diseases like angina pectoris, stroke, asthma, seizures, chronic obstructive pulmonary disease and coronary spasms.
-For someone already in a weakened state, the lack of oxygen from mouth breathing can have a devastating effect on their heath.
+Mouth breathing when sleeping, can be particularly dangerous for those already ill.
+Researchers have found that the early hours of the morning have a significantly higher mortality rate for sufferers of diseases like angina pectoris, stroke, asthma, seizures, chronic obstructive pulmonary disease and coronary spasms.
+For someone already in a weakened state, the lack of oxygen from mouth breathing can have a devastating effect on their health.

 With the exception of during heavy exercise, breathing through the mouth is something we really want to avoid.
-If you become aware that you are breathing through your mouth during the day, it’s really important to slow down and come back to calmly breathing through the nose and from the diaphragm.
+If you become aware that you are swallowing air or breathing through your mouth during the day it’s really important to slow down and come back to calmly breathing through the nose and from the diaphragm.

 If you’re having trouble remembering to do this, or would just like to improve your breathing in general, it’s worth looking into the Buteyko breathing method.
 Improving the quality of your breathing is closely related to improving your level of health and well being and the Buteyko breathing method is one of the best ways I’ve found to do this.

-Breathing properly through the nose during the day increases your chances of breathing properly at night, which is even more important for your overall well being.
+Breathing properly through the nose during the day also increases your chances of avoiding mouth breathing when sleeping, which is even more important for your overall well being.
 Snoring isn’t just annoying (mouth breathers are much more likely to snore), it’s actually really damaging to your health (and quite likely your relationship too).

-This can be an important first step, but ultimately, learning to breathe properly with a method like Buteyko breathing and using the associated Frolov breathing device, or learning Pranayama yoga, would give a person the best chance to improve their breathing and enjoy the calm, stable energy and good health that comes with it.
+This can be an important first step, but ultimately, learning to breathe properly with a method like Buteyko breathing and using the associated Frolov breathing device would give a person the best chance to improve their breathing, stop swallowing air and enjoying the calm, stable energy that comes with it.